A Survey on the Evolution of Stream Processing Systems: Load management, elasticity, reconfiguration

 Once the load shedder has detected overload, it needs to perform the actual load shedding.
 This includes the decision of where in the query plan to drop tuples from, as well as which tuples and how many.

-\stitle{Where to shed load.} The question of where is equivalent to placing special \emph{drop operators} in the best positions in the query plan.
+The question of where is equivalent to placing special \emph{drop operators} in the best positions in the query plan.
 In general, drop operators can be placed at any location in the query plan, however, they are often placed at or near the sources.
 Dropping tuples early avoids wasting work but it might affect results of multiple queries if the stream processor operates on a shared query network.
 Alternatively, a load shedding road map (LSRM) can be used~\cite{tatbul2003load}.
 This is a pre-computed table that contains materialized load shedding plans, ordered by the amount of load shedding they will cause.
-Each row in the LSRM contains a plan with expected cycle savings, locations for drop operations, drop amounts, and, provided that tuples can be associated with a utility metric, QoS effects.

-\stitle{Which tuples to shed.} The question of which tuples to drop is relevant when load shedding takes into account the \emph{semantic} importance of tuples with respect to results quality.
+The question of which tuples to drop is relevant when load shedding takes into account the \emph{semantic} importance of tuples with respect to results quality.
+A \emph{random} dropping strategy has been applied to sliding window aggregate queries to provide approximate results by inserting random sampling operators in the query plan~\cite{babcock2004load}. \emph{Window-aware} load shedding~\cite{tatbul2006window} applies shedding to entire windows instead of individual tuples, while \emph{concept-driven} load shedding~\cite{katsipoulakis2018concept} is a semantic dropping strategy that selects tuples to discard based on the notion of concept drift.

-A \emph{random} dropping strategy can be employed in the case of sliding window aggregate queries.
-Approximate results can be provided by inserting random sampling operators in the query plan~\cite{babcock2004load}, parametrized with a \emph{sampling rate}.
-This rate defines the probability to discard a tuple and is computed based on statistics and operator selectivity.
-The optimization objective is to achieve the highest possible accuracy given the constraint that system throughput matches the data input rate.
-In the case of known aggregation functions, results can be scaled using approximate query processing techniques, where accuracy is measured in terms of the relative error in the computed query answers.
-If queries are assembled into a single dataflow plan, the optimization objective entails minimizing the maximum error across all queries.

-\emph{Window-aware} load shedding~\cite{tatbul2006window} applies shedding to entire windows instead of individual tuples.
-When discarding tuples at the sources or another point in a query with multiple window aggregations, it is unclear how shedding will affect the correctness of downstream window operators.
-This approach preserves window integrity and guarantees that the results under shedding will not be approximations but a subset of the exact answers.

-\emph{Concept-driven} load shedding~\cite{katsipoulakis2018concept} is a semantic dropping strategy that selects tuples to discard based on the notion of window-based concept drift.
-The drift is calculated within window boundaries by taking into account common elements and a similarity metric across window contents.
-Concept-driven load shedding currently supports window group aggregations and equi-joins.